marzer/tomlplusplus/.github/ISSUE_TEMPLATE/bug_report.md

     Otherwise you can find it by opening toml++/impl/version.h; it'll be represented by three defines - TOML_LIB_MAJOR, TOML_LIB_MINOR and TOML_LIB_PATCH.

-    If you're not using any particular release and are instead just living large at HEAD of master, the commit hash would be super helpful too, though it's not critical.
+    If you're not using any particular release and have just cloned the repository directly, please also include the the commit hash.
 -->